 Raised in a small farming community in central Iowa, Shelly credits her grandparents with inspiring her life’s work in natural resources with their example of conservation leadership in their community.
 Shelly attended Colorado State University where she earned a B.S. in Environmental Interpretation and completed her internship in Rocky Mountain National Park.
 After college, she served as a volunteer environmental and ecotourism educator in the rainforests of Costa Rica.
 She went on to Iowa State University, where she studied sustainable agriculture and earned a M.S. degree in Agronomy and Rural Sociology, while helping launch one of the first community supported agriculture projects in Iowa.
 She worked with Practical Farmers of Iowa and Iowa State University Extension on several sustainable agriculture and natural resource education projects.
 The call of wilderness and sustainable fishing brought her to Alaska, where for she worked for the Kenai Watershed Forum and also helped harvest wild salmon at her family fishing camp for many summers.
-She now lives in Viroqua, where she enjoys sharing the wonders of the Driftless with her two boys.
+She now lives along the West Fork near Avalanche, where she enjoys sharing the wonders of the Driftless with her two boys.

-Nicole Penick, Vice Chair
+Nicole Penick, Board Chair